EiffelWebFramework/ewf_examples/workbook/basics/simple_html/apache_config/Readme.md

-Run simple_html with FCGI and Apache on Windows.
+#Run simple_html with FCGI and Apache on Windows.

-Compile the project
+##Compile the project

 	ec ­config simple_html.ecf ­target simple_html_fcgi ­finalize ­c_compile ­project_path .

-Check if you have libfcgi.dll in your PATH.
+Check if you have _libfcgi.dll_ in your PATH.

-Add to httpd.conf the content
+Add to httpd.conf the content, you can get the configuration file [here](/config.conf)

 ```
 LoadModule fcgid_module modules/mod_fcgid.so